pivotal/docs-tap/scst-store/configure_cli.md

 # Configure the CLI

-This topic explains how to configure the `insight` CLI:
+This topic explains how to configure the Insight CLI:

 > **Note:** All [required set up](../scst-store/overview.md#required-set-up) must be completed in addition to configuring the CLI